islandora-interest-groups/Islandora-Metadata-Interest-Group/working_docs/ideas_and_topics.md

 ## Docs, etc. to produce ##

-  * Wireframes/etc. for desired technical metadata functionality/forms (?) -
+  * Wireframes and use cases for desired technical metadata functionality/forms (?)

 ## Presentation/etc ideas ##